Solo Travel Guide

 • Sunset from San Pedro dock

-Solo Traveler Tip: San Pedro La Laguna is the most social village with tons of hostels and budget options.
-Many solo travelers end up staying weeks longer than planned because of the community vibe.
+Solo Traveler Tip: San Pedro La Laguna is the most social village.
+Many solo travelers end up staying weeks longer than planned!

 3. Flores & Tikal

-Perfect for history buffs doing solo travel Guatemala.
-Flores is a charming island town that serves as the gateway to Tikal's magnificent Mayan ruins.
-Easy to navigate and very safe for solo travelers.
+Perfect for history buffs.
+Flores is a charming island town serving as the gateway to Tikal's magnificent Mayan ruins.
+Easy to navigate and very safe.

 Perfect For: